 Caring Legal Help For Consular Processing

-If this sounds complicated, it’s because it is.
-But at ERM Immigration Law, PLLC, in Seattle, our immigration attorneys make the system work for you.
-We will explain the steps, help you complete every necessary document and prepare you as best as we can to secure lawful permanent residency via consular processing.
+If this sounds complicated, that’s because it is.
+But at ERM Immigration Law, PLLC, our immigration attorneys make the system work for you.
+We will explain the steps, help you complete every necessary document and prepare you as best as we can to secure lawful permanent residency via Consular Processing.

 How Does Consular Processing Work?

 To start your process from outside the U.S., you must receive a family-based visa at your consulate of residency.
 The petitioner (person bringing the foreign national here) and the beneficiary (the person coming to the U.S.) will have to make these general steps:

 - File and obtain approval of an Immigrant Petition with U.S. Citizenship and Immigration Services.

 - Submit required supporting documents to the National Visa Center.

 - Once set for an interview abroad, obtain a medical exam in your country of origin.

 - Attend your immigrant visa interview at your consulate of residency.